Recommendations for the best family summer vacations in Canada.

 It’s that time of year again when schools are closing their doors for summer break and families are planning vacations.
 Haven’t booked a family vacation yet?
-Don’t panic – there’s still time to plan a fabulous holiday for your family without leaving Canada and I have a few suggestions to get you started.
+Don’t panic – there’s still time to plan a fabulous holiday for your family without leaving Canada and these recommendations for the best family summer vacations in Canada will help to get you started.

 There’s no shortage of things to do with the family in Canada’s most populous province whether you want the thrill of a big city vacation, the relaxation of a lakeside resort or the solitude of wilderness camping.